-Chasing the Stigma’s Hub of Hope has featured as a example of best practise in a report launched at the House of Commons this week.
+Chasing the Stigma’s Hub of Hope has featured as an example of best practice in a report launched at the House of Commons this week.

-The report talks of the importance of equal and inclusive access, person centred care, and getting the right help at the right time in the right way.
+The report talks about the importance of equal and inclusive access, person-centred care, and getting the right help at the right time in the right way.

 Jake Mills, CEO and founder of Chasing the Stigma and the Hub of Hope said “It is a real honour for us to be recognised as part of such a significant report.

 To find out more about the report, visit the PPIMH website here.<- Back to news